christophpickl/allfit/README.md

 ### Medium

+* make work parallel fetch delay time dependent on amount of items (e.g. when 10k workouts, then every 5 secs, when 1k workouts, every 2 secs)
 * adjust column sizes in table
 * UI any clickable element with blue rounded background color
 * improve sync dialog: how many partners/workouts (left, report on interval); show progress with progress bar as total